gegian22/latin102portfolio21/quiz2.md

 7. Prometheus' heart was devoured by an eagle, which Hercules shot dead with his arrows.
- a. quem
+ a. quem❌
  b.
-Eagle, feminine singular
+Eagle, feminine✔️ singular
  c.
 It is the accusative singular because it is expressing the action Hercules took on the eagle.

-8. Lycus, who tried to kill Megara and her sons Therimachus and Ophites, was killed by Hercules.
+8. Lycus, who tried to kill Megara and her sons Therimachus and Ophites, was killed by Hercules.  ❌
  a. qui
  b.
 Lycus, masculine singular
  c.
 Nominative singular because Lycus is the subject of the sentence